eldstal/uware/README.md

 It should go without saying that you shouldn't add the repositories of people you do not trust, since this gives them access to automatically run code on your system.

+The launcher will not remove repositories when they are removed from the configuration file, because recursive deletion of directories is too scary.
+It won't load games from them, though.
+If you want to replace a repository and keep the same name, you have to manually delete it under `repos/`

 ## Game repository
 A game repository is a git repository and contains two things: